Teaching

 - Harmonic Analysis,

-- Evolution equations.
+- Evolution Equations.

 Further in-depth lectures can follow.
 The range of lectures is supplemented by seminars for Master's students.
+For further details, please refer to the module handbooks of our faculty.